sunpy/sunpy/docs/guide/acquiring_data/database.rst

 The database object in our example above connects to a new SQLite database with the file name "sunpydata.sqlite" in the current directory.

-The first parameter of :class:`Database` receives one mandatory argument: a URL which describes how to connect to the database.
-The supported format of this URL is described by the documentation of :func:`sqlalchemy.create_engine`.
+The first parameter of `Database` receives one mandatory argument: a URL which describes how to connect to the database.
+The supported format of this URL is described by the documentation of `sqlalchemy.create_engine`.

 Note that a connection is only established when it's really needed, i.e. if some query is sent to the database to read from it.
-Transactions can also be committed explicitly using the :meth:`Database.commit` method.
+Transactions can also be committed explicitly using the `Database.commit` method.

 .. warning::

-    If you are using :class:`Database` objects in an interactive Python session you must not forget to call the :meth:`Database.commit` method on them explicitly before quitting the Python session!
+    If you are using `Database` objects in an interactive Python session you must not forget to call the `Database.commit` method on them explicitly before quitting the Python session!
 Otherwise, all changes on the altered databases are lost!